Quantitative stochastic homogenization and large-scale regularity: Quantitative convergence of the subadditive quantities

 Summing this over $j \in \{1,\ldots,k\}$ gives the lemma. \end{proof}

-We next turn to one of the key steps in the proof of Proposition~\ref{p.subaddE}, which is to control the spatial average of the gradient of the maximizer of $\nu^*$.
-This is the main ingredient for proving the flatness of the maximizer of $\nu^*$.
+We next turn to one of the key steps in the proof of Proposition~\ref{p.subaddE}, which is to obtain some control of the variance of the spatial average of the gradient of the maximizer of $\nu^*$.
+By~\eqref{e.Jderq}, this is the same as controlling the variance of the gradient of $J$ in the~$q$ variable, that is, the matrix $\a_*$.